alakob/nextflow-pipeline-platform/action_plan_docs/nextflow_fullstack_action_plan.md

 21. **Document the deployment process:**
     - In `docs/`, create `deployment.md` with instructions for deploying to AWS, including Terraform setup and application deployment steps.

+## complete the CI/CD and deployment setup

+- Create frontend Dockerfile and build configuration to containerize the React frontend
+- Add Docker Compose setup for local development and testing
+- Configure AWS secrets in GitHub repository settings for the CI/CD pipeline
+- Set up monitoring and alerting using CloudWatch or a third-party solution
+- Review the Terraform infrastructure to ensure it aligns with your specific AWS architecture requirements
 ---

 This action plan fully incorporates Terraform for provisioning AWS infrastructure, such as S3 buckets, IAM roles, and AWS Batch resources, ensuring a scalable and automated setup for running Nextflow pipelines.
 Each phase builds on the previous one, providing a clear roadmap for implementation.
 Let me know if you need further clarification!